CodingItWrong/outsidein.dev/docs/react/1-setup.md

 # 1 - Setup

+In this first chapter, we'll set up our project and process.
+This won't involve writing any app-specific functionality.
+Instead, what we'll:

+- Make a list of our stories to work on
+- Get our development machine dependencies installed
+- Get React installed and running
+- Get linting and autoformatting working
+- Get E2E and component tests running
+- Get our tests running on CI
+- Get our application automatically deploying to a hosting service

+That's a lot, but we want to get it in place before we write our first line of production code to ensure we have support in place for our agile process.
+And it won't take too long because we'll use powerful tools to help us get there.
+Once that's all in place, we'll be ready to start implementing our application's features.

 ## Planning Our Work
 Before we start our work, we want a way to track it.
 Let's use Trello.